What is the Family Mediation Voucher Scheme?

 - You have not already applied for another voucher as part of the same scheme.

-- You have given consent to your mediator providing your necessary information to the Family Mediation Council.
+- You have given consent to your mediator providing your necessary information to the Ministry of Justice.
 This includes your name, the bill for mediation services you receive from the mediator and some basic information about your case.

 What is family mediation?